remotion-dev/template-audiogram/README.md

 Run this:

 ```
-npx remotion render src/index.tsx Audiogram out/video.mp4
+npm run build
 ```

-Or check out the Remotion docs.
+Or check out the [Remotion docs](/docs/render/).
 There are lots of ways to render.

 ## Where to get a transcript (SRT file)?